-Service affected Hampshire Scientific Service Please provide a short description HSS provide a range of scientific analytical services to customers predominantly in the of the service / public sector; Coroners, Police, Trading Standards, Schools, Local Authorities and Central Government, supplemented by smaller private sector clients.
+Service affected Hampshire Scientific Service Please provide a short description HSS provide a range of scientific analytical services to customers predominantly in the of the service / public sector; Coroners, Police, Trading Standards, Schools, Local Authorities and policy/project/project phase Central Government, supplemented by smaller private sector clients.
 Forensic testing of drugs seized by Hampshire Constabulary is currently carried out by a team of 2 staff who can process around 30 case submissions a month.